 Founder and President - Marianne Monson is the author of eleven books for children and adults with an emphasis on women's history.
 Her book Frontier Grit, released in 2016, was nominated for an Amelia Bloomer award by the American Library Association.
 Marianne holds an M.F.A. in Creative Writing from Vermont College of Fine Arts and teaches at Clatsop Community College.
 When she moved to Astoria with her two teenage children in 2017, she felt for the first time she was truly home.

-Board Member - Shawn Deal is the author of over 25 stage plays.
+Vice President - Shawn Deal is the author of over 25 stage plays.
 Since 2016, he has had 15 original productions through out Oregon, Washington, and California.
 His plays have won 7 awards in various competitions.
 In 2018, his play The Map My Heart Created was named a semi finalist in the Samuel French Off Broadway Short Play Festival.
 Mr. Deal’s plays range from comedy to drama, absurdist to heart wrenching.
 He is best known for his quartet of one act youth plays and for his collection of magical realism plays.
 His most recent published play Loopy, a scientific comedy, featured a diverse set for teenage characters, one who has ADHD and another who is autistic.